 You can follow Heather Sparling’s disaster song research on Twitter.

-Our preliminary research revealed close to 300 Canadian disaster songs.
-Performers range from the relatively unknown to famous contemporary artists such as ‘Stompin’ Tom Connors (“And the Bridge Came Tumblin’ Down”, a song about the collapse of Vancouver’s Second Narrows Bridge in 1957) and Gordon Lightfoot’s famous “Wreck of the Edmund Fitzgerald.”
-Incidents in songs range across time, from the pre-confederation era, such as the New Brunswick blaze of 1825 (“The Miramichi Fire,” credited to John Jardine), to the 2009 Cougar helicopter crash off Newfoundland (“Fall into the Ocean,” by Mark Frost).
+My collection of Atlantic Canadian disaster songs now numbers more than 500!
+Performers range from the relatively unknown to famous contemporary artists such as Sarah Harmer (“Westray”, a song about a 1992 Nova Scotia mining disaster) and Ron Hynes’ “Atlantic Blue” (about the 1982 sinking of the Ocean Ranger).
+Incidents in songs range across time, from the pre-confederation era, such as the New Brunswick blaze of 1825 (“The Miramichi Fire,” credited to John Jardine), to the 2013 sinking of the Miss Ally off of Nova Scotia.